 Educating and Informing is Important

-Looking through the comment sections it becomes clear that AI and Tengai is a trending topic in international news.
+Looking through the comment sections it becomes clear that AI and Tengai are trending topics in international news.
 A lot of people are wondering how the robot will work and how she will be used during the recruitment process.
 There are also questions if Tengai can be completely unbiased and what role human recruiters will have while working alongside the robot.

 It is therefore especially important to explain, inform and educate the HR industry on how AI can be integrated into the recruitment process.
-It is also necessary to clarify that Tengai is an extension of TNG’s already established unbiased recruitment practice that has been developed over several years and is based on scientific research and experience.
+It is also necessary to clarify that Tengai is an extension of TNG’s already established unbiased recruitment practice.
+Which has been developed for several years and is based on scientific research and experience.

 Tengai Featured in Media – A Selection